hyosung11/Launch-School/Courses/journal.md

 11:08 Now going to bookstore with SungOh.
 I need to do the practice problems again.

 13:23 Watching Capstone presentation of QMantis, but I don't really understand it.

+14:04 I'm kind of tired.
+Why don't I want to strength train and get stronger and faster and fitter?